jayanthns/fastapi-vibe-coding-template/docs/REDIS_CACHING.md

-# Redis Caching Guide
+# Flexible Caching Guide

-This guide explains how to use Redis caching throughout the FastAPI application.
+This guide explains how to use flexible caching (Redis or Memory) throughout the FastAPI application.

 ## 🎯 **Overview**

-Redis is integrated as a singleton service that provides:
+The caching system provides:
 - **Caching**: Store and retrieve data with expiration
 - **Session Storage**: Manage user sessions
 - **Rate Limiting**: Control API request rates